jasonlin316/jasonlin316.github.io/_pages/about.md

 Latest News
 ======
-**Dec 19, 2023**: Our work ARGO has been accepted to IPDPS 2024 during the first round decesion!
-Special thanks to Intel Research Lab for the collaboration.
+**Dec 19, 2023**: Our work [ARGO](https://arxiv.org/abs/2402.03671) has been accepted to IPDPS 2024 during the first round decesion!
+Special thanks to Intel Labs for the collaboration.

 **Nov 1, 2023**: Passed my qualify exam!